 Fear is the enemy when it comes to the stock market.
 When you let emotion cloud your investing decisions, you not only miss out on opportunities but you can also make costly decisions that hurt your investments.
-One of the main reasons I didn’t sell at the bottom of the market was because I already told myself that I was a long term investor and that I would not try to time the market.
+One of the main reasons I didn’t sell at the bottom of the market was because I already told myself that I was a long-term investor and that I would not try to time the market.

 Even the best traders can not perfectly time the market.
 I knew that the market was going down.
 I also knew that I hadn’t lost any money yet because it was still in the market.
 If you take the money out of the market, you are locking in profits or losses.
 Until that time, your profits and losses are unrealized and can continue to change.

 Could the market have kept dropping off?
 Sure, but I was confident that the overall market was not going to continue in that direction forever and I know that over the last several decades, you can average out the yearly rise and falls to equal about 8% growth each year.
-As long as I’m a long term investor, I do not worry about short term market noise.
+As long as I’m a long-term investor, I do not worry about short-term market noise.

-Has the Company’s Fundamentals Changed?
+Have the Company’s Fundamentals Changed?

 Another way to see if the declining price of a stock is legitimate is to look at the fundamental principles.
-If the stock is losing value due to news headlines but you don’t see reason to believe that the profits, earnings or sales of the company are in any real danger, it may not be the best time to sell and there is a good chance the stock price will rebound once confidence is restored in the overall stock market.
+If the stock is losing value due to news headlines but you don’t see a reason to believe that the profits, earnings, or sales of the company are in any real danger, it may not be the best time to sell and there is a good chance the stock price will rebound once confidence is restored in the overall stock market.